 CIT 140 : Electronic Game Development I

 This course is an overview of electronic game development that takes students from the conception of electronic games in the 1970s up through the next generation console and PC games of today.
 Students study the game design process, the research and development of the game, and prepare a game proposal.
 Three lecture hours per week.
 Instructional Support Fee applies.
-Competency met: Technical Literacy (8.0) 3 credits Fall
+Gen. Ed.
+Competencies Met: Information Literacy.
+3 credits Fall

 Students who successfully complete Electronic Game Development I will be able to:

 - Understand the history of electronic games